DCR’s Wachusett and Sudbury Reservoirs Fishing Season Opening Delayed Due to Ice Conditions

 Tuesday April 14, 2015— After two delays due to persistent ice conditions, the Massachusetts Department of Conservation and Recreation (DCR) announces the opening day of fishing at the Wachusett and Sudbury Reservoirs will be Saturday April 18, 2015.
 The fishing season for DCR’s West Waushacum and Muddy Ponds in Sterling will also open April 18th.

-At Wachusett and Sudbury Reservoirs, fishing is allowed from shore over more than two-thirds of the Reservoir with access through Gates 6-35 and the Thomas Basin area.
-Access is allowed from dawn to dusk and the season extends until November 30th.
+Fishing at Wachusett and Sudbury Reservoirs is allowed from shore over more than two-thirds of the Reservoir, with access through Gates 6-35 and the Thomas Basin area.
+Access is allowed daily from dawn to dusk and the season extends until November 30th.
 At Sudbury Reservoir, shoreline fishing is allowed everywhere except some areas close to the Dam, which are posted.

 For additional information, you can also contact the Wachusett\Sudbury Ranger office at (978) 365-3800.

 Boylston, Clinton, Holden, Hubbardston, Leominster, Princeton, Rutland, Sterling, and West Boylston.